-- Shipping of your order is likely to take place within 2-3 business days of when you place your order, but may take up to 3 weeks, depending on how busy we are with printing and how many current orders we have.
+- Under normal circumstances, shipping of your order is likely to take place within 2-3 business days of when you place your order, but may take up to 3 weeks, depending on how busy we are with printing and how many current orders we have.
 Your patience is appreciated.
 You can always contact us at ORDERS@THEBIRDMACHINE.COM to inquire about the status of your order.

 - If your order hasn't arrived within 4-7 days after you receive your shipping confirmation via email, please call your local Post Office.
 Most of the time, "lost" tubes are sitting at the Post Office waiting to be picked up by the customer.